Helena Ricketts loves cooking from scratch and sharing her recipes with anyone who wants to try something new in the world of food.

 The Short Version of What a Pescatarian Diet Is

-The short version of the pescatarian diet is that it is a diet that does not contain any meat from land animals.
-Fish and aquatic animals are still eaten, but land animals like beef, pork, chicken, turkey, and lamb are not consumed.
+A pescatarian diet does not contain any meat from land animals.
+Fish and aquatic animals are still eaten, but land animal meat like beef, pork, chicken, turkey, and lamb are not consumed.
 Dairy products like cheese and yogurt are still able to be eaten on this diet, and eggs are also considered part of a pescatarian diet.

 Why Do People Become Pescatarian?